India calls for early resolution of tensions at LAC with China at G20 meeting

 External Affairs Minister S Jaishankar and his Chinese counterpart Wang Yi hoped that the 16th round of commander-level talks will be held soon.

-External Affairs Minister S Jaishankar met his Chinese counterpart Wang Yi on Thursday and called for an early resolution of the outstanding issues along the Line of Actual Control in Eastern Ladakh, the government said in a statement.
+External Affairs Minister S Jaishankar met his Chinese counterpart Wang Yi on Thursday and called for an early resolution of the outstanding issues along the Line of Actual Control in Eastern Ladakh, the Union government said.

 The two ministers met in Bali, Indonesia at a conclave of the Group of 20, or G20, nations.